Memphis vs. Tulane NCAA Football Odds, Plays and Insights | November 27, 2021

 Tulane Stats and Trends

-- So far this year, the Green Wave have been installed as underdogs by a 6-point margin or more six times and are 3-3 ATS in those games.
+- This year, the Green Wave have an ATS record of 3-3 in their six games as an underdog of 6 points or more.

-- Tulane's games this year have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Tulane's games this season have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).

-- The Green Wave put up 27.5 points per game, comparable to the 29.4 the Tigers give up.

-- Tulane is 3-0 against the spread and 2-1 overall in games when it records more than 29.4 points.
+- When Tulane puts up more than 29.4 points, it is 3-0 against the spread and 2-1 overall.

-- In games that Tulane totals over 414.9 yards, the team is 2-1 against the spread and 2-1 overall.
+- When Tulane churns out more than 414.9 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Green Wave have turned the ball over 21 times this season, 10 more turnovers than the Tigers have forced (11).
+- This season the Green Wave have turned the ball over 21 times, 10 more than the Tigers' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.